 Humanism in Queensland began in an organised form in 1968 when the Queensland Rationalist Society changed its name to the Humanist Society of Queensland (HSQ).
 We have been campaigning for over fifty years on a broad range of issues relating to civil and human rights, and the distinct separation of church and state.

 HSQ’s first President, Victor Lloyd, co-ordinated the society’s policies on civil marriage celebrants and abortion law reform.
 HSQ founded the Vasectomy Information Service and The Sex Counselling Service.
 Vic Lloyd managed the State campaign in the Defence of Government Schools (DOGS) High Court case which challenged Commonwealth funding for religious schools.

 Our members have been active in the formation of special interest groups such as Children by Choice and Death with Dignity.
-To this day humanists work alongside religious people within these groups to challenge legislation where religious views influence public policy.
+To this day humanists work alongside people within these and other similar groups to challenge legislation where religious views influence public policy.

 Please direct all enquiries to: firstname.lastname@example.org

 Please click here to open/download January 2021 Secular Humanist